 Yanqiu Zheng, "Reorienting Orientalism: The Making of Chinese Cultural Diplomacy in the United States, 1926-1974."

 Kevin Baker accepted a Dissertation Fellowship from the Consortium for History of Science, Technology and Medicine in Philadelphia for the 2017-2018 academic year.

 Michelle Bezark won a two-year Doris Duke Fellowship for the Promotion of Child Well-Being.

-Gabrielle Guillerm has received a Cushwa Center Research Travel Grant.
+Gabrielle Guillerm has received a Cushwa Center of the University of Notre Dame Research Travel Grant.

 Amanda Kleintop won a one-year American Bar Foundation/Northwestern University dissertation fellowship.

 Youjia Li received the China and Inner Asia Council research fellowship from the Association of Asian Studies, which will support her research this summer.
 She also received a seven-month research fellowship from the Japan Foundation.

 Joy Sales won a Mellon Mays Undergraduate Fellows Travel and Research Grant from the Mellon Foundation.